Blac Chyna Addresses Rumors She Bleached Her Skin In New Reality TV Show

 At the time, the scandal sparked a lot of online outrage, and the fact that Chyna addressed it the way she did on national TV did not seem to help.
 The Shade Room followers were quick to point out that the topic was much “deeper” than changing your body the way you want to, as “so many people fought and died so our skin color could be accepted and it’s still not.”

-“The Darker the Skin the Better,” one person wrote, while someone else chimed in, “The ignorance spilling from Dencia’s mouth.
+“The ignorance spilling from Dencia’s mouth.
 Ewww.
-It’s really and truly disgusting.”
-Others straight-up attacked the women’s looks, with some of the most popular comments being, “I agree.
-If she wants to hate herself and look like an extraterrestrial, let her” and “They both look like powdered donuts.”
+It’s really and truly disgusting,” one person wrote.
+Others straight-up attacked the women’s looks, with one of the most popular comments being, “I agree.
+If she wants to hate herself and look like an extraterrestrial, let her.”
 It appears that, at this point, whatever the mother-of-two will say about the subject will end up backfiring on her.